OGNIMOHUB

 Ognimohub acknowledges and commits to complying with, but not limited to, the following types of regulations in its operational jurisdictions:

-Specific Jurisdictional Compliance: Ognimohub will maintain a comprehensive list of all specific AML/KYC laws and regulations applicable in each jurisdiction where it operates or offers services.
-This list will be regularly reviewed and updated to reflect any changes in the regulatory environment.
-In Kenya, Ognimohub complies with the Proceeds of Crime and Anti-Money Laundering Act (POCAMLA) and its associated regulations, as well as guidelines issued by the Central Bank of Kenya (CBK) and the Financial Reporting Centre (FRC).
+Specific Jurisdictional Compliance: In Kenya, Ognimohub complies with the Proceeds of Crime and Anti-Money Laundering Act (POCAMLA) and its associated regulations, as well as guidelines issued by the Central Bank of Kenya (CBK) and the Financial Reporting Centre (FRC).

 2.2.
 Scope of Application